Joshua Vincent

 She/her/hers

-Bridgette is the HR coordinator at SVA.
+Bridgette is the Chief of Staff at SVA.
 She grew up in Memphis, Tennessee and moved to Raleigh in 1999 to work with NC Peace Action.
 That work connected her with many social justice organizations and communities across the state.
 Those relationships and starting a family here helped Bridgette put down roots in North Carolina.
 She launched “Heirs to a Fighting Tradition,” a grassroots oral history project that recorded the life histories of North Carolina-based activists and organizers.
 The Heirs Project collection resides at UNC’s Southern Oral History Project.
 She also served as co-director of the racial justice program and later director of community advocacy at the YWCA of the Greater Triangle.
 In the early days of SVA’s evolution, she helped establish the Education Justice Alliance and the Youth Organizing Institute.
 Bridgette worked at the NC Center for Nonprofits and played a role in furthering efforts to strengthen nonprofits’ capacity for race equity work.
 Bridgette is deeply grateful to all of our movement ancestors who paved the way, and she is committed to staying at it for the long haul.

 Manzoor Cheema